bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Some examples of this type include, first-of-type, last-of-type, nth-of-type, and nth-last-of-type.

-Let\'s explore an example of first-of-type.
+Let&apos;s explore an example of first-of-type.

 Say you have two list items in an HTML page, Adrian and Mario.